2565 McCarthy Mall

 Societies and clubs associated with many departments within CNS give students opportunities to explore a field from an informal perspective, get acquainted with other students with similar interests, and learn of the options available upon graduation.
 CNS highly recommends active student involvement in these associations for the academic and professional enhancements they provide.
 Check with your major department’s advisor for information.

-CNS NS offers Bachelor of Arts (BA) and Bachelor of Science (BS) degrees in 13 different majors.
-In addition, CNS offers 10 minors and 3 different certificates.
+CNS offers Bachelor of Arts (BA) and Bachelor of Science (BS) degrees in 13 different majors.
+In addition, CNS offers numerous minors and certificates.
 Detailed program information is available from departments and advising offices.

 Students interested in a CNS major should declare their major no later than the end of their sophomore year by submitting a Declaration of Major form to the appropriate advising office.
 Students are encouraged to declare their CNS major as soon as possible, preferably during the freshman year, because they require courses that must be taken in a specific order.
 Information on specific majors, minors, and certificates is available through the respective academic departments and their websites.